-5. Architectural Information
+5 Architectural Information

-The Infineon Smart Card IC (Security Controller) SLE66CX642P/m1485b16 with RSA 2048 V1.30 and specific IC Dedicated Software are integrated circuits (IC) plus supporting software for RSA calculations providing a platform to a smart card operating system and smart card application software.
+The Infineon Smart Card IC (Security Controller) SLE66C168PE/m1530-a25, SLE66C84PE/m1538-a25, SLE66C44PE/m1539-a25 and SLE66C24PE/m1563-a25 with specific IC Dedicated Software are integrated circuits (IC) providing a platform to a smart card operating system and smart card application software.
 A top level block diagram and a list of subsystems can be found within the TOE description of the Security Target.
-The complete hardware description and the complete instruction set of the SLE66CX642P/m1485b16 is to be found in the Data Book [10] and other guidance documents delivered to the customer, e.g. Confidential Instruction Set [12].
+The complete hardware description and the complete instruction set of the TOE is to be found in the Data Book [10] and other guidance documents delivered to the customer, see table 7.

-For the implementation of the TOE Security Functions basically the components processing unit (CPU) with memory management unit (MMU), RAM, ROM, EEPROM, security logic, interrupt module, bus system, Random Number Generator (RNG) and the two modules for cryptographic operations (ACE and DDC) of the chip are used.
+For the implementation of the TOE Security Functions basically the components processing unit (CPU) with memory management unit (MMU), RAM, ROM, EEPROM, security logic, interrupt module, bus system, Random Number Generator (RNG) and the module for cryptographic operations of the chip are used.
 Security measures for physical protection are realised within the layout of the whole circuitry.

 The Special Function Registers, the CPU instructions and the various on-chip memories provide the interface to the software using the Security Functions of the TOE.
-The TOE software for RSA calculations uses the defined TOE hardware interfaces and is to be implemented by the embedded software developer as outlined in the RSA Interface Specification [13].
-It provides a high level software interface to the users operating system and application.